 (In her book Big Magic: Creative Living Beyond Fear, Elizabeth Gilbert discusses all of these fears and how to manage them as a creative person).

 The relief you feel reinforces the avoidance for a few reasons.
 First, if you avoided and the fear went away, your body now feels that the thing you feared was in fact really scary since avoidance worked.
 Also, relief feels good.

 How many times have you stopped yourself from doing something because you were scared that “they” won’t approve.
-If you put it out on a Facebook group, people might judge you…people you’ve never met.
+If you market your posts, people might judge you…people you’ve never met.

-Here’s the thing…those people on Facebook who you are scared to put things in front of either aren’t doing the thing at all or they too are frightened that they will be judged in some way.
+Here’s the thing…those people on Facebook who you’re scared to put things in front of either aren’t doing the thing at all or they too are frightened that they will be judged in some way.

-But do you really want to let some troll hold you back?
+Do you really want to let some troll hold you back?

 I think not.